-The pack is offered across the range, but we tried it in the 138bhp 2.0-litre TDI.
+You can choose the R Line package with a range of engines, but we tested it with a 138bhp 2.0 TDI under the bonnet, which has since been upgraded with an extra 10bhp.
 It’s the most efficient Scirocco you can buy, with a smooth power delivery and one of the best-sounding four-cylinder diesel notes out there.
-It’s not the fastest – with 0-62mph taking 9.2 seconds – but it’s quiet at idle and provides decent torque on the motorway.
+It’s not the fastest Scirocco for sale – 0-62mph takes a lengthy 9.2 seconds – but it idles with decent refinement and has plenty of torque for motorway work.